LISTEN to author’s interview with Kevin Simpson of The Colorado Sun: https://coloradosun.com/2026/04/12/sunlit-jacqueline-st-joan-your-verdict/

 Law, Literature & Voices of Protest & Reconciliation

-• Among her poetry awards: Denver Press Club, Colorado Council on the Arts fellowship; William Battrick Award in Poetry at University of Colorado; fellowship with Rocky Mountain Women’s Institute, and writer in residence at Wildacres, North Carolina.
+• Her book of poems, What Remains, was published by Turkey Buzzard Press ins 2016.
+Among her poetry awards: Denver Press Club, Colorado Council on the Arts fellowship; William Battrick Award in Poetry at University of Colorado; fellowship with Rocky Mountain Women’s Institute, and writer in residence at Wildacres, North Carolina.
 Her poetry has been published in periodicals such as (most recently, New York Quarterly) Ms., The Denver Quarterly, SageGreen Journal, Montelibre and Colorado Women News.
 Until its closure in 2020, she was the News Poetry Editor for The Colorado Independent.

 Browse her writings by theme: